 Known as Seven Hills East, the vineyard is sustainably farmed and managed by Sadie Drury.
 Prior to taking over the vineyard, Drury was previously the assistant vineyard manager at Ciel du Cheval on Red Mountain.

 The 2013 Syrah is 100% varietal with 20% of the grapes being fermented as whole clusters with the stems.
 The wine spent 18 months aging in 40% new oak with around 1,040 cases produced.

-Medium intensity nose.
-A mix of dark and red berry fruits that aren’t very defined.
+Medium intensity nose with a mix of dark and red berry fruits.
+The fruit is present but not very defined.
 Some noticeable oak spice and smokiness.

-The darker berry fruits carry through to the palate more than the red and become more defined as blackberry and cassis.
+The darker berry fruits carry through to the palate more than the red.
+They become more defined as blackberry and cassis.
 There is also a savory, smokey meaty element that emerges that is heighten by the medium-plus acidity.
 Very mouthwatering.
-The medium-plus bodied weight is well balanced with the medium-plus tannins that have a grippy edge to them and balances the medium-bodied weight of the wine.
+The medium-plus tannins that have a grippy edge to them and balances the medium-bodied weight of the wine.

-At $30-35, this is a big quality jump up from the regular L’Ecole Columbia Valley Syrah ($25) and is worth the splurge.
+At $30-35, this is a big quality jump up from the regular L’Ecole Columbia Valley Syrah ($25).
+It’s definitely worth the splurge.